springcomp/self-hosted-simplelogin/README.md

 > \q
 ```

-Once you've created all your desired login accounts, add these lines to `/simplelogin.env` to disable further registrations:
+Once you've created all your desired login accounts, add these lines to `.env` to disable further registrations:

 ```
 DISABLE_REGISTRATION=1